psu-arts-arch-3/art-203/unit-2/lesson-3/working-with-color.md

 This is another way of representing colors, that is a little more logical.
 You will frequently see colors represented in applications as RGB values from 0–255.
 You can represent colors with the syntax `rgb (255, 255, 255);` in CSS but the better option is RGBA.
 The A stands for "alpha" which is a digital term for transparency.
 That means that you can set the color of an element to be transparent!

-Like opacity, you do this with a value from 0–1.
+Like opacity in CSS, you do this with a value from 0–1.
 So the syntax is `rgba (255, 255, 255, 1.0);` for pure white or `rgba(186, 128, 216, 0.5);` for a 50% transparent lavender.

 ### HSL/HSB

 The problem with the previous methods of color naming is that they are difficult to remember, \(unlike "BlanchedAlmond"\) and don't directly relate to the way humans think about color.
-A newer way of naming colors in CSS and other design contexts is Hue, Saturation, Lightness \(sometimes labeled Brightness\) or HSL \(or HSB\).
+A newer way of naming colors in CSS and other design contexts is Hue, Saturation, Lightness \(sometimes called Brightness\) or HSL \(or HSB\).
 The CSS is similar to RGBA in that each value receives a number, but these terms are much more familiar and useful for designers.
 HSL allows designers to look at a design and say: "That blue needs to be more saturated!"—which is difficult to do with hexcodes.
 This is _**big deal**_ for designers, and helps achieve more natural easily adjusted colors.

 ![](/assets/lesson-3/hsl.png)